Shackelford-Arden/hctx/README.md

 such as `nomad` to `hctx` without having to include `hctx run` :eyes:

 ### Binary Version Management

-Boy, brain really starts going nuts if it is allowed, huh?

 Name is fairly self-explanatory.
 Main reason for thinking about this is there may be times there some environments have version sprawl and